datacamp/Case-Study-Data-Driven-Decision-Making-with-SQL-/slides/chapter_1_dfa96b92ebbafae7cbc930ac36eff790.md

 `@script`
 - Structured Query Language

-- Used to accessing & interrogating relational databases (is a language that is widely used by different database platforms and as a result some SQL syntax and functions may vary however pretty much similar and pretty much standard)
+- Used to access & interrogate relational databases (is a language that is widely used by different database platforms and as a result some SQL syntax and functions may vary however pretty much similar and pretty much standard)

-Perform fundamental data exploring tasks such as retrieve data manipulate data aggregate data
+- Perform fundamental data exploring tasks such as
+- retrieve data
+- manipulate data
+- summarise data
+And many more

 You will learn how to build a simple SQL query
 SQL Syntax SELECT...FROM
 (more advanced queries that include ) SQL aggregated functions